 Preserve Postcards and Greeting Cards

 Are you big travelers?
 The family adventures you go on are great fodder for memory books.
 If your child is particularly fond of a place or places, this is a great idea!
 Have them incorporate pretty postcards – whether they were received from a friend, or perhaps even cards made on their own, they can possess sentimental value and should be treated as such.

 One such staple item to showcase is the collector cards – I think these were called “trading cards” back in the day ?.
 Boys can have a ball (no pun intended!) if their hobbies include collecting baseball (or other sport) cards, which can have some real market value depending on their age.

 Young sports fans should definitely consider creating a scrapbook around this hobby, or their adventures playing in real life on a school team.
-Encourage your son (or daughter; I know both genders enjoy sports) in the skill of selecting a nice album, and to organize things like cards according to such things as dates, teams, record holders, etc.
+Encourage your son (or daughter; I know both genders enjoy sports) in the skill of selecting a nice album, and to organize things like cards according to such things as dates, teams, and record holders.